oprypin/crystal-book/docs/guides/testing.md

 # Testing Crystal Code

-Crystal comes with a fully-featured spec library in the [`Spec` module][Spec].
+Crystal comes with a fully-featured spec library in the [`Spec`][] module.
 It provides a structure for writing executable examples of how your code should behave.

 Inspired by [Rspec](http://rspec.info/), it includes a domain specific language (DSL) that allows you to write examples in a way similar to plain english.